-- Derivatives can be exposed to risks related to the solvency and liquidity of counterparties and their ability to fulfil contract terms.
+- Derivatives can be exposed to risks related to the solvency and liquidity of counterparties and their ability to fulfill contract terms.
 The Fund may use derivatives that carry the risk of the counterparty failing to meet its contractual obligations.
-The counterparty risk associated with all participation classes of the Fund is borne by the Fund as a whole.
+The counterparty risk associated with all share classes of the Fund is borne by the Fund as a whole.
 To mitigate this risk, the Fund will ensure that trading in bilateral OTC derivatives meets the following criteria: - Generally, only high-quality counterparties will be approved for trading bilateral OTC derivatives.
-In principle, a bilateral OTC derivatives counterparty should have at least an investment-grade rating from Fitch, Moody's, and/or Standard & Poor's; - Bilateral OTC derivatives must be traded based on a solid legal framework, typically an International Swap and Derivative Association Inc. (ISDA) agreement with a Credit Support Annex (CSA); - All bilateral OTC derivatives are secured by collateral under a daily process as described in the section 'Collateral'; - o The credit rating of bilateral OTC derivatives counterparties is evaluated at least annually; - All policies related to bilateral OTC derivatives trading are reviewed and adjusted if necessary, at least annually; - The notes to the balance sheet include information on the exposure of derivative contracts and lent securities.
+In principle, a bilateral OTC derivatives counterparty should have at least an investment-grade rating from Fitch, Moody's, and/or Standard & Poor's; - Bilateral OTC derivatives must be traded based on a solid legal framework, typically an International Swap and Derivative Association Inc. (ISDA) agreement with a Credit Support Annex (CSA); - All bilateral OTC derivatives are secured by collateral under a daily process as described in the section 'Collateral'; - The credit rating of bilateral OTC derivatives counterparties is evaluated at least annually; - All policies related to bilateral OTC derivatives trading are reviewed and adjusted if necessary, at least annually; - The notes to the balance sheet include information on the exposure of derivative contracts and lent securities.
 In the event that a derivative transaction takes place via a CCP, the counterparty risk will transfer to this central counterparty.
 If applicable, this is also explained. - For the counterparty risk related to investments in investment funds, we refer to the annual report of the respective investment fund. - Cash and cash equivalents are held with banks that generally have at least an investment-grade rating.

-3.5.4.6 Collateral
+3.5.4.6.
+Collateral

-To mitigate counterparty risk for the Fund, a collateralization system with the counterparty can be organised for certain assets.
-The Fund is required to determine the value of the received collateral daily and verify whether additional collateral needs to be exchanged.
+To mitigate counterparty risk for the Fund, a collateral arrangement with the counterparty can be established for certain assets.
+The Fund must determine the value of the received collateral on a daily basis and verify if additional collateral needs to be exchanged.

-The collateral should normally be provided in the form of:
+The collateral is typically provided in the form of:

-- Cash and cash equivalents, usually referred to as cash collateral; - Bonds issued or guaranteed by highly rated countries; - Bonds issued or guaranteed by prominent issuers and for which there is a sufficiently liquid market.
+- · Cash and cash equivalents, usually referred to as cash collateral; - Bonds issued or guaranteed by highly rated countries; - Bonds issued or guaranteed by prominent issuers and for which there is a sufficiently liquid market.
 Bonds issued by financial sector issuers are excluded due to correlation risk; or - Equities admitted to or traded on a regulated market, provided that these equities are included in a major index.

-The Fund must ensure that it is able to enforce its rights to the collateral in the event of an occurrence requiring such action.
-Therefore, the collateral must be available at all times, either directly or through the mediation of a prominent financial institution or a wholly owned subsidiary of such an institution, allowing the Fund to promptly seize or liquidate the collateral assets if the counterparty defaults on its obligations.
+The Fund must ensure that it is able to enforce its rights to the collateral if an event occurs that requires its exercise.
+Therefore, the collateral must be available at all times, either directly or through the mediation of a prominent financial institution or a wholly-owned subsidiary of that institution, so that the Fund can immediately seize or liquidate the collateralized assets if the counterparty fails to meet its obligations.

-The Fund will ensure that the collateral received from OTC derivative transactions, securities lending, and repo transactions meets the following conditions:
+The Fund will ensure that the collateral received from transactions in OTC derivatives, securities lending, and repo transactions meets the following conditions: